 How to Find and Analyze Abandoned Websites

-Opening the website’s files in a code editor can reveal a wealth of information.
-You might find manually written CSS styles that predate modern frameworks, JavaScript techniques that have since been replaced by more efficient methods, or even forgotten web design trends that could be repurposed in fresh, creative ways today.
-Some sites may also include references to now-defunct external services, giving a glimpse into the broader digital ecosystem of their time.
+An abundance of information can be found by opening the website’s files in a code editor.
+Manually created CSS styles that predate contemporary frameworks, JavaScript approaches that have since been superseded by more effective ones, or even archived web design trends that could be used in new and inventive ways today are all possible.
+Additionally, some websites might make mention to now-defunct external services, providing insight into the larger digital landscape of their day.

 Rebuilding and Learning from Old Code